ARM-DOE/pyart/doc/source/index.rst

 Source code for the package is available on `GitHub <https://github.com/ARM-DOE/pyart>`_.
 Feature requests and bug reports can be submitted to the `Issue tracker <https://github.com/ARM-DOE/pyart/issues>`_, posting to the pyart-users `mailing list <https://groups.google.com/forum/#!forum/pyart-users>`_.
 Contributions of source code, documentation or additional example are always appreciated from both developers and users.
-Developers looking for more detailed information on the inner workings of Py-ART should examine the `developer reference manual <http://arm-doe.github.io/pyart-docs-travis/dev_reference/index.html>`_.
 To learn more on contributing to Py-ART, see the contributor's guide.